Location data and visualization studio for mapping, analytics, and more.

 Companies like Zillow already sometimes provide 3D models of homes for sale, made with panoramic pictures and some realtors already “virtually stage” empty homes with furniture photoshopped into pictures to show how space could be used.

-A digital twin could take this further, providing a fully 3D model for tenants or buyers to explore, along with a way of scanning one’s own furniture into the space.
+Digital twin real estate technology can take this further, providing a fully 3D model for tenants or buyers to explore, along with a way of scanning one’s own furniture into the space.

 The functionality could even extend to letting the prospective buyer rearrange walls and rooms, as well as showing them the data generated by the smart sensors.